 Mr. Fotenos concentrates on corporate, securities, and pass-through entity counseling.
-He has extensive experience in representing issuers in private equity and debt financings, corporate governance, SEC reporting and compliance, and mergers and acquisitions.
+He has extensive experience in representing issuers in private equity and debt financings, corporate governance, and mergers and acquisitions.

 Mr. Fotenos represents corporate and pass-through entities in their organization, financing, and governance, including business, tax, and securities advice.